niu9786/GitHub_Practice/201731316_노인욱_lecture_note_6.md

 3. Distributed VCS: All the clients take a backup of the server.
 DVCS is good at server errors or offline works.

 ### Three states in GIT
-- Modified(Working DIrectory):
+- Modified(Working DIrectory): Checkout specific version at GIT Directory.
+User do their project works at here.
-- Staged
+- Staged(Staging Area): The content worked on the working directory swing by here.
-- Committed
+- Committed(GIT Directory): All the metadata and object dbs of the project are saved in here.